usathyan/Couture/USER_MANUAL.md

 ## Manager Functions

-*This section is for managers and business owners*
+*This section is for managers, partners, and administrators*

+### Procurement Approval Workflow

+1. **View Pending Procurement Requests**
+   - Go to "Procurement Management" → "Pending Requests"
+   - See all procurement requests waiting for approval
+   - View details: staff member, saree details, cost, requested markup

+2. **Review Each Request**
+   - Click on a request to see full details
+   - Consider the saree description and cost
+   - Evaluate the requested markup percentage
+   - Check if additional costs are needed

+3. **Make Approval Decision**
+   - **Approve As-Is**: Accept the request without changes
+   - **Approve with Adjustments**:
+     - Add transportation, handling, or other costs
+     - Adjust markup percentage
+     - Override exchange rate if needed
+     - Add approval notes
+   - **Reject**: Provide a clear reason for rejection

+4. **Understanding Cost Adjustments**
+   - **Additional Costs**: Transportation, insurance, handling fees
+   - **Markup Override**: Change from default 20% to optimize pricing
+   - **Exchange Rate**: Use current rate or set specific rate
+   - **Automatic Expense Creation**: Additional costs become procurement-related expenses

 ### Expense Approval Workflow

 1. **View Pending Expenses**
    - Go to "Expense Management"
    - See all expenses waiting for approval
-   - View details: who submitted, amount, description, date
+   - View details: who submitted, amount, description, date, category

 2. **Review Each Expense**
    - Click on an expense to see full details
    - Consider if it's a legitimate business expense
    - Check if the amount is reasonable
+   - Verify the expense category is appropriate

 3. **Make Decision**
    - **Approve**: Click "Approve" if the expense is valid
    - **Reject**: Click "Reject" and provide a reason
    - **Need More Info**: Contact the employee for clarification

-### Best Practices for Expense Approval
+### Best Practices for Approvals

-**Approve expenses that are**:
+**Procurement Approvals**:
+- Consider total cost including transportation
+- Verify markup aligns with business strategy
+- Ensure saree quality justifies the price
+- Add necessary additional costs upfront

+**Expense Approvals**:
-- Clearly business-related
+- Approve expenses that are clearly business-related
-- Reasonable in amount
+- Verify amounts are reasonable
-- Well-documented
+- Ensure proper documentation
-- Within company policy
+- Check expenses align with company policy

-**Question expenses that are**:
-- Vague in description
-- Unusually high amounts
-- Personal in nature
-- Missing important details

 ### Viewing Business Reports

 1. **Expense Summary**: See total expenses by month, employee, category
-2. **Procurement Summary**: Track saree purchases and inventory value
+2. **Procurement Summary**: Track saree purchases, approvals, and inventory value
 3. **Pricing Analysis**: Review markup percentages and profitability
+4. **Approval Analytics**: Monitor approval rates and processing times

 ---